bob-606/5.easa.fi/README.md

 ## 102. What is indicated by "buffeting" noticable at elevator stick?
-What is indicated by "buffeting" noticable at elevator stick?
 - C.G. position too far ahead
 - too fast, turbulence bubbles hitting on aileron
 - ***too slow, wing airflow stalled***